mustafaelzowawi/brain_tumor_detection/README.md

 ## Model Performance

 The model was trained on Kaggle.
 The following plots showcase its performance.
+The training process and environment can be viewed in [this Kaggle Notebook](https://www.kaggle.com/code/mustafaelzowawi/brain-tumor-classification-lgg-vs-hgg).

 ### Training History